cybertec-postgresql/pg_timetable/README.md

 ### 2.1 Official release packages

-You may find binary package for you platform on the official [Releases](https://github.com/cybertec-postgresql/pg_timetable/releases) page.
+You may find binary package for your platform on the official [Releases](https://github.com/cybertec-postgresql/pg_timetable/releases) page.
 Right now `Windows`, `Linux` and `macOS` packages are available.

 ### 2.2 Container installation